nesquena/rabl/README.md

       m.age > 21
     end

-You can also extend other rabl templates in constructing nodes to reduce duplication:
+You can also extend other rabl templates while constructing child nodes to reduce duplication:

     # app/views/users/show.json.rabl
     child @address do